 - All shrimp and crab fisheries in Kachemak Bay are currently closed.

-- The numerous Kenai Peninsula stocked lakes provide great fishing opportunities.
+- The Kenai Peninsula stocked lakes fishing conditions are good.
+Most of these lakes are stocked with rainbow trout which, this time of year, are taken on dry or wet flies, small spoons, spinners, or bait.
 A brochure listing the locations of the stocked lakes is available on the Sport Fish web site and at ADF&G offices.

 This concludes the Homer - Lower Kenai Peninsula fishing forecast.